mihneab7/BankAccount/README.md

 # Bank Account
-This mini-project represents the implementation of a bank account
+This mini-project represents the implementation of a bank account.